 #6 – To enhance your picking accuracy, try anchoring your pinky to the pick guard as shown in the image below.
 This will help your hand get a feel of where the strings are and reduce picking errors.

-If you are a complete beginner in playing the guitar, the use of a guitar pick may be quite awkward initially.
+If you are a complete beginner at playing the guitar, the use of a guitar pick may be quite awkward initially.
 With time and practice, you will get used to it and find that playing with a guitar pick is not as hard as it seems.

 Final notes for this lesson: You should always carry a couple of different picks of sizes and gauges around so that you can use them for different purposes.
 Also, guitar picks tend to get lost easily and you might want to devise a method to store your picks after usage.
 If not, you’ll end up purchasing a whole box of picks just like me.
 (Sometimes, I recover lost guitar picks in the weirdest places at home.
 Haha…)